Zucchini Falafel Recipe: Nutritious, Gluten-Free Twist on a Classic

 1. Blend chickpeas, crackers, zucchini, onion, egg and sea salt in blender or food processor.

 2. Heat coconut oil in pan over medium heat.
-Form into patties and cook until golden brown.
-2-4 minutes on each side.
+Form mixture into patties, and cook until golden brown, about 2-4 minutes on each side.

-3. Top with yogurt and mint on bed of lettuce.
+3. Top with goat milk and mint on bed of lettuce.

 How useful was this post?